top of page

 Peer Support

-Peer Supporters are people with lived experience of severe trauma, mental health challenges, and/or substance misuse issues who are willing to share their experience, strength, and hope with others.
+Peer Supporters are people with lived experience who are willing to share their experience, strength, and hope with others.

-Through empathetic listening and encouragement, Peer Supporters help others to cope with social or emotional barriers and to stay motivated to reach their goals.
+Through empathetic listening, encouragement and sharing of lived experiences, Peer Supporters help others to cope with social or emotional barriers and to stay motivated to reach their own self-determined goals.

 Please click on the individual sites to see their full calendar and assortment of groups.